PeterBengtson/control-tower-log-aggregator/README.md

 ### Log File Combination Algorithm
 AWS S3 surprisingly offers no built-in support for concatenating files of any sort.
 This is always left to the individual developer.
-The obvious brute-force approach of discretely reading each log file concatenating them together using a lambda or an instance doesn't scale well enough here and also presents problems when it comes to large log files and fairly conservative quotas for lambda output.
+The obvious brute-force approach of discretely reading each log file, concatenating them together using a lambda or an instance doesn't scale well enough here and also presents problems when it comes to large log files, memory sizes, and the fairly conservative maximum size for lambda output.

-It's also not ideal from a cost perspective as transfer costs will become significant.
+It's also not ideal from a cost perspective as transfer costs and times will become significant.
 There are also security implications stemming from the fact that logs may contain sensitive information that never must end up in any other logs.
+So the less the contents of the log files are touched in any way, the better.

+There is one way in which data can be copied in place within S3, however, and that is by leveraging so-called multipart uploads.
+They are parallel in nature and are done entirely within the service, thus avoiding shuffling data to and from lambdas or instances altogether.
+However, multipart uploads require all files except the last one in the list of files to be 5 MB in size or larger, something we can never guarantee with log files which may be as small as a few hundred bytes in size.

+To get around the 5 MB limitation, the application first creates a 5 MB dummy file to use as a starting point for each aggregation.
+It then adds one file at a time to the dummy file until all component files have been aggregated.
+This is possible because multipart uploads, whilst requiring that all files but the last are 5 MB or greater, allow the last file to be any size.
+As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though an upload is done for each component log file.
+S3 is a high-capacity storage engine that really can take a pounding - it's designed for this sort of thing.

 ## Installation